Bloodlore/bloodlore.github.io/README.md

 # bloodlore.github.io

-A web portfolio to tell something about me and my software development experience
+A web portfolio to tell something about me and my software development experience.
+Made with ol' HTML and Tailwind CSS.